Goreli/DKCPPDEV/libs/dkmrx/readme.md

 ## Build Notes

-Here is the MS Visual Studio configuration log used to build the target:
+Here is the MS Visual Studio configuration log used to build the target in both the Debug and Release configurations:
 1. Switch precompiled headers off;
 2. Set the language standard to the most recent version;
 3. Let the c++ compiler know the location of include area: ../include
 4. Define the real type e.g. real=double.
 5. Define _CRT_SECURE_NO_WARNINGS to remove "This function or variable may be unsafe" errors triggered by some string and file functions.

+No optimisation has been used in the Debug configuration.
+Specifically in the Release configuration the "Favour Speed over Size" optimisation option may be desired.

 ## Roadmap